MODULE 2 - Section 5

 In this section, you will learn how to:

 Below are some health-related items to consider before the team arrives.
-Keep in mind this is not a comprehensive list, but a place to begin thinking about which aspects of the team need appropriate preparation and guidance.
+This is not a comprehensive list, but a place to begin thinking about which aspects the team will need preparation and guidance.

 Food